hayden-t/foxhole-router/README.md

  * URI = https://raw.githubusercontent.com/hayden-t/foxhole-router/master/hexGridBorders.geojson
  * If this fails with error, save the file locally and add it from there.

- If you want for reference or examination you can add map geojson's already done from this repository.
+ If you want for reference or examination you can add map geojson's already done from the mapped folder.

   To start mapping a new region: (Please contact us to select a map, eg discord, or issues, so we dount double up)